Master's programme in Information and Network Engineering

 Faculty and research

 The programme in Information and Network Engineering is given by the School of Electrical Engineering at KTH.
 The area of Telecommunication Engineering at KTH is ranked 20th in the world by Academic Ranking of World Universities (ARWU), the Shanghai ranking.
 The field of Electrical and Electronics at KTH is currently ranked 26th in the world by QS (17th in 2016, 16th in 2015).
-Faculty from the department in Communication Theory, Communication Network and Signal Processing is teaching courses within this programme.
-This brand new programme is an extension of former programmes in Wireless System and Network Services and Systems, and covers the areas of information and media processing, networks and digital communications.
+Faculty from the departments in Information Science and Engineering, and Network and Systems Engineering, is teaching courses within this programme.

 Changes in the programme may occur.